code-423n4/2023-04-ens-findings/data/naman1778-Q.md

 https://github.com/code-423n4/2023-04-ens/blob/main/contracts/utils/HexUtils.sol

-## Take advantage of Custom Error’s return value property
+## [N-06] Take advantage of Custom Error’s return value property

 An important feature of Custom Error is that values such as address, tokenID, msg.value can be written inside the () sign, this kind of approach provides a serious advantage in debugging and examining the revert details of dapps such as tenderly.

+There are 4 instances of this issue in 2 files:

     File: contracts/dnsregistrar/DNSRegistrar.sol

     34: error NoOwnerRecordFound();

     36: error PreconditionNotMet();

     37: error StaleProof();

 https://github.com/code-423n4/2023-04-ens/blob/main/contracts/dnsregistrar/DNSRegistrar.sol